iivanoo/covid-apps-observer/data/data_au/reports/resources/org.who.infoapp___4.1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.who.infoapp 1 reviews"/>
 </p>

+> This app is as is the definition of w.h.o. it barely works, it ccp funded, and is late with useless information.<br> :date: __2021-03-31 11:03:41__

 > Herd immunity is real.
 Stop changing facts<br> :date: __2021-03-14 16:25:09__

 > I do not like the new update.<br> :date: __2021-01-19 23:39:15__